Andrew Vaughn Player Props: White Sox vs. Angels

 Andrew Vaughn At The Plate

-- In 15.8% of his games this season, he has homered, and 3.7% of his trips to the plate.
+- Looking at the 77 games he has played this season, he's hit a home run in 12 of them (15.6%), and in 3.7% of his trips to the plate.

-- In 38.2% of his games this season, Vaughn has had at least one RBI.
-He's picked up more than one in 14.5% and driven in three or more of his team's runs in four contests.
+- In 29 games this season (37.7%), Vaughn has picked up an RBI, and in 11 of those games (14.3%) he had two or more.
+He has also driven home three or more of his team's runs in four contests.

-- He has scored in 40.8% of his games this season, with more than one run scored in 3.9%.
+- He has scored in 31 of 77 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.